QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 The added benefit of this approach is that it will be the most efficient way to iterate through vectors in the implementation.

-For the counting process with the arbitrary dimensions, we will frequently be incrementing or decrementing the :math:`m`th index.
+For the counting process with arbitrary dimensions, we will frequently be incrementing or decrementing the :math:`m`th index.
 We can prepare an array of all :math:`M` unit vectors of the ``CartesianIndex`` type with

 .. code-block:: julia

     e_m = [CartesianIndex((1:M .== i)*1...)  for i in 1:M]

-And then use the vector to increment.
-For example, if the current count is ``(1, 2, 2)`` and we want to add a count of ``1`` to the 1st index or remove a count from the 3rd, then
+and then use the vector to increment.
+For example, if the current count is ``(1, 2, 2)`` and we want to add a count of ``1`` to the first index and remove a count of ``1`` from the third index, then

 .. code-block:: julia

     ind = CartesianIndex(1, 2, 2)  # example counts coming from CartesianIndices
-    @show ind + e_m[1]  # increment 1st index
+    @show ind + e_m[1]  # increment the first index
-    @show ind - e_m[3];  # decrement the 3rd index
+    @show ind - e_m[3];  # decrement the third index

 This works, of course, because the ``CartesianIndex`` type is written to support efficient addition and subtraction.
-Finally, to implement the operator we need to count of indices in the states where increment and decrement occurs.
+Finally, to implement the operator, we need to count the indices in the states where increment and decrement occurs.

 .. code-block:: julia